John Craig has secured another term as mayor of Eastern Charlotte.

 “It’s not easy to step forward into the spotlight, and I applaud her for that bravery.”

-The councillors will include Adam Hatt, David Hatt who are At large, Logan Martin in Ward 1, Michael Thompson in Ward 2, Sam Rubin by acclimation in Ward 3, Matthew Hall in Ward 4, Patty Borthwick in Ward 5, and Lucy Stephens in Ward 6.
+The councillors will include Adam Hatt and David Hatt who are at-large, Logan Martin in Ward 1, Michael Thompson in Ward 2, Sam Rubin by acclamation in Ward 3, Matthew Hall in Ward 4, Patty Borthwick in Ward 5, and Lucy Stephens in Ward 6.